✅ App ✅ Website ✅ Capitec Widget

-Where for example, your EasyEquities account indicates that you have R500 worth of 'withdrawable funds', it means that you have R500 in your account that is not subject to any of the lock-ups we sometimes need to apply to client funds.
+Where for example, your EasyEquities account indicates that you have R500 worth of 'withdrawable funds', which means that you have R500 in your account that is not subject to any of the lock-up periods we apply to the client funds.
 These lock-ups include unsettled funds and locked funds.

 This is best explained by way of example:

-An Investor has a EasyEquities portfolio worth R15,000 and no available cash.
-In order to buy a gift voucher of R1,000, she needs withdrawable funds to do so.
+An Investor has an EasyEquities portfolio worth R15,000 and no available cash.
+In order to buy a gift voucher for R1,000, she needs withdrawable funds to do so.

 She does an EFT into her EasyEquities ZAR account for R1,000 on a Tuesday and the funds are allocated to her account.

-In order to determine whether the R1,000 is 'withdrawable' (and can therefore be used for the gift voucher purchase) our system looks at her holdings and determines that she has R15,000 of holdings / NAV, which is more than sufficient to cover the R1,000 she wishes to use.
+In order to determine whether the R1,000 is 'withdrawable' (and can, therefore, be used for the gift voucher purchase) our system looks at her holdings and determines that she has R15,000 of holdings, which is more than sufficient to cover the R1,000 she wishes to use.

 The system marks the R1,000 as 'withdrawable' and the client buys the voucher and sends it to her very happy nephew for his birthday.